google/flatbuffers/docs/source/CppUsage.md

 `flatc`) or per field (using the `cpp_ptr_type` attribute) to by any smart pointer type (`my_ptr<T>`), or by specifying `naked` as the type to get `T *` pointers.
 Unlike the smart pointers, naked pointers do not manage memory for you, so you'll have to manage their lifecycles manually.
+To reference the pointer type specified by the `--cpp-ptr-type` argument to `flatc` from a flatbuffer field set the `cpp_ptr_type` attribute to `default_ptr_type`.

 # Using different string type.